ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/projects/final-project.md

 ## Final Project

-Working in groups of two, you will combine ideas, research, analyze, evaluate, and communicate a designed product, set of visualizations or other media experience for Park Over Plastic.
-The final will also include user testing on how effective your deliverable is, and a systems map on how your deliverable can be used by the Hudson River Park Trust.
+Continue research, analyze, evaluate, and communicate a designed product, set of visualizations or other media experience for Park Over Plastic.

 ### Annotated Bibliography